informational

 Features

-- graduated compression
+- adjustable abdominal compression

 Extra Notes